AEduardo-dev/flk

 Section titled “2.
 Add Packages”# Search for packagesflk search ripgrep

-# Get detailed package infoflk deep-search ripgrep --versions
+# Get detailed package info and versionsflk deep-search ripgrep

-# Add packages to your environmentflk add ripgrepflk add gitflk add neovim3.
-Add Custom Commands
+# Add packages to your environmentflk add ripgrepflk add gitflk add neovim

 Section titled “3.
-Add Custom Commands”# Add inline commandsflk add-command test "cargo test --all"flk add-command dev "npm run dev"
+Add Custom Commands”# Add inline commandsflk command add test "cargo test --all"flk command add dev "npm run dev"4.
+Manage Environment Variables

 Section titled “4.
 Manage Environment Variables”# Add environment variablesflk env add DATABASE_URL "postgresql://localhost/mydb"flk env add API_KEY "your-api-key"